yellowing/autolabyrinthine/notes.md

 	- corrupted (corruption has additional effects)
 	- special (?)

-	to add:
+	to add(?):
 	- dryness (nice-to-add: fire won't always immediately start -- the place can't burn until it's dry enough)
-	- flammability (if > 0, can burn. burning subtracts from flammability, so fire will eventually go out)
+	- burnableFuel (if > 0, can burn. burning subtracts from flammability, so fire will eventually go out)
 	- burning (bool -- is on fire)
 	- neighborSum? (caIdentifier:int dict for cellular automata--might be part of map, or its own thing instead)
 	- onAge? (each turn, the place can do something on its own? )